Stevenson High School (Lincolnshire, Illinois): Newspaper censorship

-In November 2009, a dispute erupted between school officials and the student newspaper, The Statesman, regarding censorship of stories.
-The administration stopped publication of the November 20 issue, objecting to stories regarding drugs, teen pregnancy, and shoplifting.
-When students wanted to leave the front page blank in protest of the censorship, the officials instead required the students to produce other stories approved by the administration.
-The Stevenson public information officer released a statement November 20 stating the administration did not think anonymous sources discussing alleged illegal activity was fit for print.
+In November 2009, a dispute over censorship erupted between school officials and the student newspaper, The Statesman.
+The administration stopped publication of the November 20 issue, objecting to stories about drugs, teen pregnancy, and shoplifting.
+Students wanted to leave the front page blank in protest of the censorship, but officials required them to run other stories approved by the administration.
+On November 20, Stevenson's public information officer released a statement saying the administration did not think anonymously sourced allegations of illegal activity were fit for print.

-The Chicago Tribune, in a November 26 editorial, said the school was wrong to force students to produce administration-approved stories.
-"This isn't editing, it's censorship," wrote columnist Zak Stambor.
-The Society of Professional Journalists' Freedom of Information chairman called the censorship "immoral, un-American, irresponsible and not fit for education."
+In a November 26 editorial, the Chicago Tribune wrote that Stevenson was wrong to force students to produce administration-approved stories.
+"This isn't editing, it's censorship", columnist Zak Stambor wrote.
+The Society of Professional Journalists' Freedom of Information chairman called the censorship "immoral, un-American, irresponsible and not fit for education".

-Following the censorship fiasco, 11 of 14 Statesman staffers — and all the paper's top editors — resigned from their positions at the start of the spring 2010 semester.
+After the censorship, 11 of 14 Statesman staffers—and all the paper's top editors—resigned at the start of the spring 2010 semester.

 Confiscation of student cellphones

-In February 2012, the school administration initiated an investigation into marijuana sales at the school, during which the cellphones of students suspected of marijuana sales were confiscated, and the text messages stored on the phones were read.
-The American Civil Liberties Union of Illinois described the incident as a "fishing expedition", while school officials stated they were "perfectly within our rights".
-In one instance a student was suspended for five days and barred from participating in extracurricular activities because he refused to provide the password to his cellphone.
+In February 2012, the school administration initiated an investigation into cannabis sales at the school, during which the cellphones of students suspected of selling cannabis were confiscated and text messages stored on the phones were read.
+The American Civil Liberties Union of Illinois called the investigation a "fishing expedition"; school officials said they were "perfectly within our rights".
+One student was suspended for five days and barred from participating in extracurricular activities because he refused to provide his phone's password.
 The probe resulted in two arrests on misdemeanor drug charges.

 Student altercations

-In 2017, three female students were put on academic suspension when a video surfaced of a student attacking another student on a bus.
-The student was later charged in juvenile court for aggravated battery.
+In 2017, three students were put on academic suspension when a video surfaced of a student attacking another student on a bus.
+The student was later charged with aggravated battery in juvenile court.

 Discrimination against Black students

-In January of 2020, a black student at Stevenson was allegedly targeted and disrespected by dean Nick Valenziano on a recorded video.
-This led to student protesting and an uproar in the Stevenson community.
-School administrators accepted Valenziano's resignation around June of 2020, and hired a diversity director to address racial issues within the school.
+In January 2020, dean Nick Valenziano allegedly targeted and disrespected a black Stevenson student while being recorded on video.
+This led to student protests and an uproar in the Stevenson community.
+School administrators accepted Valenziano's resignation around June 2020 and hired a diversity director to address racial issues at the school.